mrak-tech/openglcpp/Module7/README.md

 #### **Topic: Vertex Buffer Objects (VBOs)**

 Vertex Buffer Objects (VBOs) are an essential feature in OpenGL that allow developers to efficiently manage and render graphical data.
-This module focuses on understanding and implementing VBOs in C++ programs, configuring GLEW in DevC++, and leveraging video card memory for vertex operations.
+Module  7 focuses on understanding and implementing VBOs in C++ programs, configuring GLEW in DevC++, and leveraging video card memory for vertex operations.

 ---